What happened

 Editorial analysis - technical context

-Industry-pattern observations: Large-language-model capabilities have lowered the friction of producing high-quality text and scripted answers, and the same class of tools now supports low-latency conversational prompting during video calls.
-For practitioners, this means surface-level indicators of competency, such as tightly structured verbal answers or stylistically impeccable resumes, are less reliable as standalone signals of domain expertise or on-the-job performance.
+Large-language-model capabilities have lowered the cost of producing high-quality text and scripted answers, and the same class of tools now supports low-latency prompting during video calls.
+For practitioners, this means surface indicators of competency - tightly structured verbal answers or stylistically polished resumes - are weaker as standalone signals of domain expertise or on-the-job performance.

-Industry context: The HBR reporting frames the issue as extending from sourcing through screening.
-Recruiters historically treated interviews as a hard-to-fake check; the article provides evidence that those assumptions no longer hold at scale.
-For talent teams and hiring-adjacent data scientists, this shifts the problem from parsing applicant text to designing defensible, verifiable evidence of capability.
+Recruiters historically treated interviews as a hard-to-fake check; HBR argues that assumption no longer holds at scale.
+For talent teams and hiring-adjacent data scientists, the problem shifts from parsing applicant text to designing defensible, verifiable evidence of capability.
+Note that the authors sell screening software, so their framing carries a commercial interest.

 What to watch

-For practitioners: observers should monitor the adoption of multi-day, project-based assessments, take-home assignments with reproducibility checks, structured work-sample evaluations, and identity-traced proctoring where appropriate.
-Also watch tooling that detects assisted responses across modalities and new hiring analytics that prioritize longitudinal performance signals over one-off interview metrics.
+Watch adoption of multi-day, project-based assessments, take-home assignments with reproducibility checks, structured work-sample evaluations, and identity-traced proctoring where appropriate.
+Also watch tooling that detects assisted responses across modalities and hiring analytics that prioritize longitudinal performance over one-off interview metrics.

 Scoring Rationale